If you do not follow the instructions concerning our policy on external links

 -- Avoid danger zones like glass, windows, heavy things that can fall over or down on you.

--- DUCK, COVER and HOLD on until the shaking stops.
+-- DROP, COVER and HOLD on until the shaking stops.
 If there isn’t a table or desk near you, cover face and head with arms and crouch in an inside corner of the building.

 IF IN A HIGH-RISE BUILDING – Stay on the same floor!